robbarrioso/SQL-Query-Examples/README.md

     	WHERE 20 =
 		(SELECT count(*) FROM sakila.rental r
 		 WHERE r.customer_id = c.customer_id);
-	 #correlated subqueries can have performance issues if containing subquery returns a large number
-     #in this case the subquery runs every time as compared to the containing query.
+	 correlated subqueries can have performance issues if containing subquery returns a large number in this case the subquery runs every          time as compared to the containing query.
-     #The containing query ran once and collected the 599 rows, then the whole correlated subquery
-     #runs once every 599 rows.
+         The containing query ran once and collected the 599 rows, then the whole correlated subquery runs once every 599 rows.
-     #You can use equality conditions, ranges, with correlated subqueries
+         You can use equality conditions, ranges, with correlated subqueries

         SELECT c.first_name, c.last_name
         FROM sakila.customer c
         WHERE
 		(SELECT sum(p.amount) FROM sakila.payment p
 		 WHERE p.customer_id = c.customer_id)
          BETWEEN 180 AND 240;

-   #The EXISTS OPERATOR
+    The EXISTS OPERATOR
-     #the most common operator used to build conditions that utilize correlated subqueries
-     #@you use the EXISTS operator when you want to identify that a relationship exists without
-     #regard for the quantity
-     #The exists operator doesnt care what data is returned from the subquery
+     	the most common operator used to build conditions that utilize correlated subqueries you use the EXISTS operator when you want to identify that a relationship exists without regard for the quantity The exists operator doesnt care what data is returned from the subquery

 	  SELECT c.first_name, c.last_name
           FROM sakila.customer c
           WHERE EXISTS
             (SELECT 1 from sakila.rental r
 			 WHERE r.customer_id = c.customer_id
                AND date(r.rental_date) < '2005-05-25');

-    #NOT EXISTS
+     NOT EXISTS

-        #This query helps us find instances where subqueries return no rows
-        SELECT a.first_name, a.last_name
+        This query helps us find instances where subqueries return no rows SELECT a.first_name, a.last_name
         FROM sakila.actor a
         WHERE NOT EXISTS